asheeshtripathi/OTA_dataset_5G_srsRAN/README.md

 If you use this dataset in your research or projects, please cite the following paper:

-Tripathi, A., Bashar, F., Chowdhury, M. R., Da Silva, A., & Midkiff, S. F. (2025).
-Benchmarking Software Defined Radio Based 5G Deployments With srsRAN: Lessons Learned.
-Commonwealth Cyber Initiative, Virginia Tech, USA.
+A. Tripathi, F. Bashar, M. R. Chowdhury, A. Da Silva and S. F. Midkiff, "Benchmarking Software Defined Radio Based 5G Deployments With srsRAN: Lessons Learned," 2025 IEEE Wireless Communications and Networking Conference (WCNC), Milan, Italy, 2025, pp. 1-6, doi: 10.1109/WCNC61545.2025.10978285.

 ## Contact